souvikinator/termparse/README.md

     }
 }).setFlags({ //chaining setFlags with addCommand
     name:"flag1",
-    usage:"this is flag 1 for command 1"
+    usage:"this is flag 1 for command 1",
+    type:"string",
+    value:"hahaha"
 },{
     name:"flag2",
     usage:"this is flag 2 for command 1"
-});
+    //no type and value passed implies default: type:"boolean" and value:false });

 // 2nd command